jhuckaby/pixl-cache/README.md

 cache.delete( 'key1' );
 ```

 The `delete()` method deletes the specified key from the cache.
 If successful, this returns `true`.
 If the key was not found it returns `false`.
+This will return `true` (success) for deleting expired keys.

 ## clear